 Box 5.
 High-taxed income.
 If the partnership checked box 5, you must determine if the passive income reported to you by the partnership is treated as income in another separate category.
-Income received or accrued by a U.S. person that would otherwise be passive income isn't treated as passive income if the income is determined to be high-taxed income; see section 904(d)(2)(B)(iii)(II).
+The partnership should have attached Worksheets 1 and/or 2, from the Partnership Instructions for Schedules K-2 and K-3 (Form 1065).
+Under section 904(d)(2)(B)(iii), income received or accrued by a U.S. person that would otherwise be passive income isn't treated as passive income if the income is determined to be high-taxed income.
 You must group your distributive shares of passive income from a partnership according to the rules in Regulations section 1.904-4(c)(3).

-However, the portion, if any, of the distributive share of income attributable to income earned by a domestic partnership through a foreign qualified business unit (QBU) is separately grouped under the rules of Regulations section 1.904-4(c)(4); see Regulations section 1.904-4(c)(5)(ii).
-The partnership attached Worksheets 1 and/or 2, from the Partnership Instructions for Schedules K-2 and K-3 (Form 1065).
+However, under Regulations 1.904-4(c)(5)(ii), the portion, if any, of the distributive share of income attributable to income earned by a domestic partnership through a foreign qualified business unit (QBU) is separately grouped under the rules of Regulations section 1.904-4(c)(4).